St. James Davis chimpanzee attack

-NASCAR Winston West Series driver St. James Davis and his wife, LaDonna, had a pet chimpanzee named Moe, whom they treated as if he were a child.
+NASCAR Winston West Series driver St.James and his wife, LaDonna, had a pet chimpanzee named Moe, whom they treated as if he were a child.
 After Moe bit several people, the city of West Covina, California, seized and placed him in an animal sanctuary near Bakersfield, California.
-St. James and LaDonna waged a long, unsuccessful legal battle to recover him.
+St.James and LaDonna waged a long, unsuccessful legal battle to recover him.

-On March 3, 2005, while at the sanctuary on one of their frequent visits with Moe, St. James and LaDonna were attacked by two young male chimpanzees named Buddy and Ollie after they had escaped their enclosures.
-In the ensuing attack, LaDonna lost her thumb, and St. James was brutally mauled, resulting in permanent disfigurement and missing extremities.
+On March 3, 2005, while at the sanctuary on one of their frequent visits with Moe, St.James and LaDonna were attacked by two young male chimpanzees which had escaped their enclosures.
+In the ensuing attack, LaDonna lost her thumb, and St.James was severely mauled, resulting in permanent disfigurement and missing extremities.